micabytes/storybytes-android/README.md

 At the moment, there are no plans to work further on this, but if you have ideas for improvements or additions, feel free to contribute by sending in a pull request or opening a ticket.

+Things that would be nice to add:

+* Built-in support for inky tags such as # IMAGE, # CLEAR, and #RESTART.
+I almost have this built in already (use commands that do this in P&T2), so this should be easy to add in.
+* Settings for different visual stylings (e.g., a Dark theme, etc.)

 ## Building

 The easiest way to build this, is to import the project into Android Studio, and then using "Run > Run App" to build and run the Android application.